Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: The Proposed Method:

-\textbf{Integrating \pjn{} with Existing Attacks} - Integrating \pjn{} with any existing attack can easily be accomplished, even for more advanced methods like APGD \cite{croce2020reliable}.
-The key operation is to substitute the single task gradient, i.e., $\frac{\partial\mathcal{L}}{\partial x}$, with the balanced multi-task counterpart, i.e., $\sum_{i=1}^n \frac{\partial \mathcal{L}_i(x,y_i)}{\partial x} \cdot \frac{1}{\mathcal{L}_i(x,y_i)}$.
-We provide pseudocode for APGD with \pjn{} in Algorithm \ref{alg:APGD-MTL}.
-The part of the pseudocode changed for \pjn{} is colored in blue.
-Notice that except for the key design shown in lines 2 and 11, we also change the absolute loss value used in the original APGD to the relative loss value sum over all the tasks in lines 4 and 14 to align with the MTL scenario.
+To illustrate. we provide the pseudocode for APGD integrated with \pjn{} in Algorithm~\ref{alg:APGD-DGBA}.
+We color the adaptation made by \pjn{} in blue.
+Notice that on top of the key design shown in lines 2 and 11, we also change the absolute loss value used in the original APGD to the relative loss value sum over all the tasks in lines 4 and 14 to align with the MTL scenario.
+This integration procedure generalizes to any gradient-based white-box single-task attack, including multi-model attacks such as Auto-SAGA.
+We describe the integration of \pjn{} with Auto-SAGA in~\ref{sect:autosaga-dgba}.